calabash/calabash-android/ruby-gem/lib/calabash-android/canned_steps.md

     Then /^I press view with id "([^\"]*)"$/

 Looks for a view with the provided id.
 If it is found and visible tries to click it.
+Note that use the short name and not the fully quantified name.
+That means if your id is 'com.foo.R.id.bar_label' you would use 'I press view with id "bar_label"'.

     Then /^I press "([^\"]*)"$/ do |identifier|
 Will look for a view in the following order: